-During the first two stage of building the blocks were angled towards the middle of the pyramid (as was done with the pyramid of Djoser) which increased stability.
-However, in the final stage blocks were laid horizontally, which both reduced the cohesion of the layers of the monument and made the work of stone theives easier.
+During the first two stages of building, the blocks were angled towards the middle of the pyramid (as was done with the pyramid of Djoser) which increased stability.
+However, in the final stage blocks were laid horizontally, which both reduced the cohesion of the layers of the monument and made the work of stone thieves easier.

 When Maspero first entered the burial chamber he found ropes and beams which he thought may have been left by tomb robbers.
 Others suggested they related to a burial in the pyramid, but no sarcophagus was found inside the chamber and there is no evidence that Sneferu or anyone else was ever buried in this pyramid.
 Petrie recorded finding the remains of a wooden coffin possibly dating to the Old Kingdom, but he provided no specific evidence of this and his notes are a little confused on the matter.

-There was also a causeway cut into the bedrock and paved with limestone but this is largely ruined. it would most likley have run around two hundred meters to connect with the vakkey temple at the endge of the Nile, but due to the marshy nature of the ground and the high water level no evidence of this building has been found.
+There was also a causeway cut into the bedrock and paved with limestone but this is largely ruined.
+It would most likely have run around two hundred meters to connect with the valley temple at the edge of the Nile, but due to the marshy nature of the ground and the high water level no evidence of this building has been found.

 - Dodson, Aiden (2016) The Royal Tombs of Ancient Egypt

 - Malek, Jaromir (2000) “The Old Kingdom”, in The Oxford History of Ancient Egypt Ed I. Shaw

 - Verner, Miroslav (1997) The Pyramids